eltontay/goshuinsoul/README.md

 ## How it's made

 Sponsor technologies :

-Polygon - Polygon ID and Polygon Supernet
+1) Polygon - Polygon ID and Polygon Supernet

 Deployed Polygon Issuer Node on AWS cloud with Docker connecting to SettleMint's Mumbai Testnet RPC endpoint.
 This allows GoshuinSoul to explore customisable KYC process and the creation of ZK proofs.

 Deployed an EIP-5192 smart contract on the Polygon Supernet to create an app specific chain that is focused on the Japanese culture, preventing high activity and ensuring dedicated throughput with better performance.

-The Graph
+2) The Graph

 Creation of subgraphs from the Graph protocol to have real-time fast on-chain queries

 Others

-Web3Auth to provide a seamless and familiar login feature for both web2 and web3 users Stripe integration to provide fiat payment options if users are not willing to pay with crypto Integrated DAI, USDC, USDT and WrappedETH crypto payment options for users willing to pay with crypto Pipeline
+1) Web3Auth to provide a seamless and familiar login feature for both web2 and web3 users
+2) Stripe integration to provide fiat payment options if users are not willing to pay with crypto
+3) Integrated DAI, USDC, USDT and WrappedETH crypto payment options for users willing to pay with crypto

+Pipeline

-Geolocation QR code which ensures that users who are within close proximity to the location are able to scan the QR code DAOs for local communities around Shrines/Temples Utilities injected into Soul-bound token holders such as free Mochi!
+1) Geolocation QR code which ensures that users who are within close proximity to the location are able to scan the QR code
+2) DAOs for local communities around Shrines/Temples
+3) Utilities injected into Soul-bound token holders such as free Mochi!
+4) Customisable and unique Goushuin NFT

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>